USDA FoodKeeper – Cold Storage Guidelines

 To tell if Tartar Sauce has gone bad, look for any signs of mold growth, a slimy texture, or a sour smell.
 If you notice any of these indicators, it's best to discard the Tartar Sauce to avoid the risk of foodborne illness.

 Tartar sauce poses a risk of contamination by bacteria such as Salmonella and Listeria if left unrefrigerated for extended periods.
-To prevent foodborne illness, refrigerate tartar sauce promptly after use, avoid cross-contamination with raw seafood, and consume within the recommended timeframe.
+To reduce the risk of foodborne illness, refrigerate tartar sauce promptly after use, avoid cross-contamination with raw seafood, and consume within the recommended timeframe.

 To maintain the freshness of tartar sauce, always store it in an airtight container in the refrigerator.
 Stir well before each use to ensure proper consistency.
 For extended freshness, consider adding a thin layer of oil on the surface of the sauce to create a barrier against oxidation.
 Additionally, use a clean utensil each time to prevent contamination.